 cluster_connectivity_setup_filesfile.
 Inside this zip file there is a script

-Five minutes after you download the ssh files, Classic Cluster starts checking the connectivity with the cluster.
+After CDP successfully connects to your new cluster, it will highlight Step 2. the connectivity with the cluster.
 When the connectivity is successful, proceed to Step 3 in the UI.

 - Click Register in the Step 3 pane.